PixelDough/alien_rov/docs/creature attributes/body type.md

 what model type is used for the creature. body types can contain multiple models within them. body type subtypes are determined by an associated "body sub type" index, which is passed alongside the body type attribute to children

+the body type also defines what [[classification]] it is. this is used for the name construction only.

-body types can also come with "implicit [[descriptor trait|descriptor traits]]" which are ONLY explicitly added to a child if the body type is *not* passed to the child (to avoid situations like swordfish + sword). when a body type has an implicit [[descriptor trait]], said trait is ALWAYS listed first, right after the [[classification trait]] of the creature.
+body types can also come with "implicit [[descriptor trait|descriptor traits]]" which are ONLY explicitly added to a child if the body type is *not* passed to the child (to avoid situations like swordfish + sword). when a body type has an implicit [[descriptor trait]], said trait is ALWAYS listed first, right after the [[classification]] of the creature.

 examples:
 - generic